Skip to content

 get_moment_of_inertia(*args, **kwargs) abstractmethod

-Calculates the moment of inertia tensor of the segment at its center of gravity.
+Return the moment of inertia tensor at the segment's center of gravity.

 Returns: